andyjakubowski/kingly-site/src/v1/contributed/Applying componentization to reactive systems - sample application.md

   - `/projects/:projectId/activities`: additionally shows the activities logged for a given   project
 - `/plugins`: handles the plugin functionality

-# Step 0 : set up
+# Step 0: set up
 ## Domain model
-We will work with a domain model with three entities : projects, tasks, and activities.
+We will work with a domain model with three entities: projects, tasks, and activities.
 Data is stored remotely in a firebase repository.
 Thereafter follows an example of the physical data model (dictated only by our self-imposed constraint to allow for direct comparison with the Angular2 application - there are other ways to design that physical data model):

 ```javascript
 projects: {